killergerbah/asbplayer/README.md

 # asbplayer

-A browser-based media player for subtitle sentence mining, hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).
-Combine subtitles and media extracted from streaming or local video sources to create media-rich Anki flashcards.
+asbplayer is a browser-based media player and Chrome extension for subtitle sentence mining, hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).
+Use asbplayer to combine subtitles and media extracted from streaming or local video sources to create media-rich Anki flashcards.

+# Contact

+- Submit bugs or feature requests from the (issues page)[https://github.com/killergerbah/asbplayer/issues].
-Talk with me and other language learners on [Discord](https://discord.gg/ad7VAQru7m).
+- Join the [Discord](https://discord.gg/ad7VAQru7m) server to talk with me and other language learners.

 ## Supporters